aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

     dijkstra(graph, source, cost=lambda u,v: 1)
 ```
 computes the shortest path from `source` vertex to all other vertices, as a dictionary.
+It should return the paths as sorted lists of vertices, including the source and the target.

 What is shortest is calculated by the minimum sum of ``cost`` function applied to each step on the path.
 For example, if `graph` is a `WeightedGraph`, its ``get_weight()`` method can be used.
+But any function that takes two vertex arguments is possible, for instance, their geographical distance (which is calculated from vertex values rather than stored for each edge: this is to avoid redundancy).

 #### Baseline: Networkx implementation